vinz3872/vuejs-tree/README.md

 ### Usage

-Add the following lines at the top of your .js file who contain your Vue instance.
+Add the following lines at the top of your .js file which contains your Vue instance.

 ```javascript
   import Tree from 'vuejs-tree'